M-Nitsche/BeeWatch/README.md

 # <a name='Extra-Case'></a> Extra - Case
 (Oliver)
-A suitable case was modelled in honeycomb structure for the deployment.
+A suitable case was modelled in honeycomb structure for the deployment (find it under deployment/case).
 This was commissioned, but could not be printed to the required standard.

 ![case1](doku_resources/Case1.jpg)
 ![case2](doku_resources/Case2.jpg)